-We cannot say we are consistently pro-life when in one breath we condemn abortion, and with the next we support the death penalty, or so-called “just war”.
+We cannot say we are consistently pro-life when in one breath we condemn abortion, and with the next, we support the death penalty, or so-called “just war.”
 The early Church realized this was inconsistent, especially when they were often under the blade of the death penalty.
-One reason many evangelical Christians today feel they can support the death penalty or killing in war is because the state doesn’t classify such killings as murder.
-After all, the Bible says “you shall not murder“.
-Since the death penalty isn’t murder, we can support it, right?
+One reason many evangelical Christians today feel they can support the death penalty or killing in war is that the state doesn’t classify such killings as murder.
+After all, the Bible says, “you shall not murder.”
+So since the death penalty isn’t murder, we can support it, right?

-Therefore, killing and murder are the exact same thing except that murdering is against the law.
+Therefore, killing and murder are the exact same thing, except that murdering is against the law.
 Christians are under the law of the land they live in (Romans 13:1-7), and they also are under the law of Christ (Mark 12:28-31).
-Does our pro-life qualifications come from the law of the land, or the law of Christ?
+Do our pro-life qualifications come from the law of the land or the law of Christ?
 When Christ requires that we love everyone, even our enemies, that rules out killing anyone.
-If we hold true to the law of Christ, all killing becomes murder, because it is against the law of our one true King.
+If we hold true to the law of Christ, all killing becomes murder because it is against the law of our one true King.

 Why You’re Actually Pro-Choice